konfuzio-ai/konfuzio-sdk/docs/vscode_docker.md

 <h2>1.
 Step: Download and Install VS Code on your machine</h2>

-Either use the link (https://code.visualstudio.com/download) or if you are on Linux and have snap installed just run:
+Either use the link (https://code.visualstudio.com/download) or if you are on Linux and have snap installed just run (for this tutorial v1.56.2 was used):

 ```ubuntu
 sudo snap install --classic code
 ```
 If you have not already installed docker, download and install it here (https://docs.docker.com/get-docker/).

 <h2>2.
 Step: Pull/Create your project that includes the relevant docker file</h2>